-- To political parties, religious organizations or any organizations with religious, political or ideological content or objectives, - that create personal advantages for the beneficiary, - in which the Company's employees have a direct or indirect interest, - that result in a Conflict of interest with a Third Party in a project, - that include funding, in part or in full, in cash, on private or numbered accounts, or accounts in tax havens, - that are not transparently booked in Company's financial accounts, - that can create the impression of influencing the award of a contract or is an undue advantage, or represent a risk of corruption, - that do not comply with local and national law, ArianeGroup' Ethics Charter and the Procedure, - whose beneficiary stands for values and which objectives are contrary to ArianeGroup' Ethics Charter, and represents a risk to the Company's reputation, - charitable contribution or sponsorship offered by or solicited from Third Parties to the benefit of the Company.
+- To political parties, religious organizations or any organizations with religious, political or ideological content or objectives, - that create personal advantages for the beneficiary, - in which the Company's employees have a direct or indirect interest, - that result in a Conflict of interest with a Third Party in a project, - that include funding, in part or in full, in cash, on private or numbered accounts, or accounts in tax havens, - that are not transparently booked in Company's financial accounts, - that can create the impression of influencing the award of a contract or is an undue advantage, or represent a risk of corruption - that do not comply with local and national law, our Ethics Charter and Procedure, - whose beneficiary stands for values and which objectives are contrary to our Ethics Charter, and represents a risk to the Company's reputation, - Charitable contribution or sponsorship offered by or solicited from Third Parties to the benefit of the Company.

-- Charitable contribution and Sponsorship are authorized when duly validated by Ethics & Compliance. - Contributions in money or in kind dedicated to charitable organizations, social welfare, health, nonprofit, education, science, environment etc., in line with the Company's communication strategy. - Sponsorship dedicated to business purposes, conference/education, and science, environment, arts and culture, sports, etc., in line with the Company's communication strategy. - Membership is authorized if it follows conditions such as: - Contracted on an annual basis; - justified by the contribution to the interest of the Company with the exception of any private or personal interest; - framed by appointed the Company's representatives who give feedback on the information, services or documents received and circulate them internally.
+- Charitable contributions, sponsorships and other initiatives are authorized when duly validated by Ethics & Compliance; - contributions in money or in kind dedicated to charitable organizations, social welfare, health, non-profit, education, science, environment etc., in line with the Company's communication strategy; - charitable contributions, sponsorships and other initiatives dedicated to business purposes, conference/education, and science, environment, arts and culture, sports, etc., in line with the Company's communication strategy; - membership is authorized if it follows conditions such as: - Contracted on an annual basis, - justified by the contribution to the interest of the Company with the exception of any private or personal interest, - framed by the appointed Company's representatives who give feedback on the information, services or documents received and circulate them internally.